chinmaynema/chinmaynema.github.io/_posts/2020-01-21-Alleppey-Varkala.md

 <p align="center">
 <img src="Alleppey-Varkala Pics/IMG_20200119_123541_1.jpg" alt="Beach on the way to Varkala, Kerala" width="70%">
 </p>
--	Just before Varkala, there is Kappil Beach, which has sea on the right side, a backwater lake on the left, and lush green all around.
+-	Just before Varkala, there is **Kappil Beach**, which has sea on the right side, a backwater lake on the left, and lush green all around.
 We had to stop there!
 <p align="center">
 <img src="Alleppey-Varkala Pics/IMG_20200119_130351_1.jpg" alt="Kappil Beach, Varkala, Kerala" width="35.6%"> <img src="Alleppey-Varkala Pics/IMG_20200119_130209_1.jpg" alt="Kappil Beach, Varkala, Kerala" width="63.2%">
 </p>
--	On reaching Varkala, we checked-in to Zostel first, freshened up and headed out for lunch
+-	On reaching Varkala, we checked-in to **Zostel** first, freshened up and headed out for lunch
 	-	Zostel has a beautiful place, with amazing artwork done across.
 It was very well maintained, with a hospitable staff.
 But the place was a bit smaller than expected and also, a little off the main cliff area
 	-	The whole of the North Cliff is full of amazing cafes, with beautiful ambience, good menus, groovy music and good vibes
-	-	It was so hard to choose a place, but finally majority ruled for Caffé Italiano
+	-	It was so hard to choose a place, but finally majority ruled for **Caffé Italiano**
 	-	It is always a good idea to talk to the local people - you’d be surprised at what all interesting information they can share!
 Give it a shot – and maybe you can find what you are looking for
 <p align="center">
 <img src="Alleppey-Varkala Pics/IMG_20200119_163807_1.jpg" alt="North Cliff, Varkala, Kerala" width="70%">